-Home > Technical analysis > Technical indicators > Alpha
+Home > Technical analysis > Indicators and oscillators > Alpha: performance indicator

 Alpha indicator represents the distinction between a mutual fund's actual performance and the expected performance based on the risk level taken by the fund's manager.
-Alpha indicator measures the residual risk which an investor afterwards uses as a result of investing in a fund rather than in a market index.
+The Alpha indicator measures the residual risk, which an investor uses afterwards as a result of investing in a fund instead of in a market index.
 The fund is considered to have an Alpha of zero if a fund produced the expected return for the level of supposed risk.

 Alpha = [ (sum of y) - {b * (sum of x)} / n ]: